 wkP=k−1Pk+1PguP−P2u−kPdu,fork=2,3,4,…

 as derived in the Supplementary Material.
 We then choose w1P so that wP is a valid probability distribution (i.e., the sum of the entries of wP is one).
 The rationale for normalising wP in this way is that same-timestep infections are not possible in the renewal equation model.
-Our approach involves assigning probability density near zero in gx to w1P, which is the shortest possible serial interval in the model.
+Our approach involves assigning all probability density near zero in gx to w1P, which is the shortest possible serial interval in the model.

 Results